First Time User? Sign Up Now

 Tests for galactosemia are done on a blood or urine sample.

 A quick sting or a pinch is usually felt when the lancet punctures the skin.
-Your baby may have a little discomfort with the skin puncture, but this does not last long.
+Your baby may have a little discomfort with the skin puncture, but this doesn't last long.

 A baby will usually feel no discomfort from the use of a urine collection bag.
-But removing the tape that attaches the bag to the skin may cause temporary discomfort.
+But removing the tape that attaches the bag to the skin may cause discomfort for a short time.

 There is very little risk of a problem from a heel stick.
 Your baby may get a small bruise at the puncture site.